sunnypolamuri/Sales_Insights_PowerBI/README.md

 To unlock sales insights that are not visible before for sales team for decision support & automate them to reduced manual time spent in data gathering.

 **STAKEHOLDERS**
-Sales Director
+1.Sales Director
-Marketing Team
+2.Marketing Team
-Customer Service Team
+3.Customer Service Team
-Data & Analytics Team
+4.Data & Analytics Team
-IT
+5.IT

 **SUCCESS CRITERIA**
 1.Dashboard(s) uncovering sales order insights with latest data available